What is cycle syning, and why are so many people talking about it? Let’s break it down.

 • certain medical conditions

-For those cases, it’ll be better to consult with healthcare providers.
+For those cases, it’ll be better to consult with a healthcare provider.

-Moreover, strong social media claims may mislead individuals into viewing cycle syncing as a cure-all without addressing medical concerns with a doctor.
+Moreover, strong social media claims may mislead individuals into seeing cycle syncing as a cure-all without addressing medical concerns with a doctor.
+While there is limited and inconclusive scientific evidence for formal cycle syncing protocols, research does show mood, confidence, and energy shifts across menstrual phases and explores how exercise timing may relate to strength and performance.

 For example, a review published in Nutrition Research Reviews examined various nutritional practices aimed at managing menstrual cycle-related symptoms.
 The study found that certain nutrients, such as vitamin D, calcium, zinc, and curcumin, may help alleviate these symptoms.
 However, the authors emphasized the need for further research to establish definitive recommendations.

-Also, some doctors like Dr. Shahine endorses cycle syncing for its benefits in self-awareness, exercise, and nutrition but advises it as a complementary practice rather than a medical replacement.
-According to her menstrual cycle:
+Some doctors like Dr. Shahine endorses cycle syncing for its benefits in self-awareness, exercise, and nutrition but advises it as a complementary practice rather than a medical replacement.
+In her video on cycle syncing, Dr. explains that it:

 • “encourages awareness of one’s menstrual cycle.